Boiler energy efficiency

-According to the Energy Saving Trust, if everyone in the UK with gas or oil central heating installed a high-efficiency condensing boiler with full sets of heating controls, we would save enough energy to heat nearly 1.9 million homes for a whole year, and save around 6.7 million tonnes of CO2.
+If everyone in the UK with gas or oil central heating installed a high-efficiency condensing boiler with full sets of heating controls, we would save enough energy to heat nearly 1.9 million homes for a whole year and save around 6.7 million tonnes of CO2, according to the Energy Saving Trust.

 The efficiency of a boiler is normally expressed as a percentage.
 Since October 2010 only boilers that are 88% or more efficient can be installed in homes, and most of the boilers you can buy now are between 88% and 89.7% efficient.

-It's worth noting that you wouldn't expect to see a difference in your gas bills if you choose one that was 98.7% efficient over an 88% efficient one.
+It's worth noting that you wouldn't expect to see a difference in your gas bills if you choose a boiler that was 98.7% efficient over an 88% efficient boiler.
 The biggest saving comes from making a leap from an old inefficient boiler to a new one.